JJMelon/112coin/README.md

 # How to run the project.

 Simply unzip the directory and run main.py.
-A chain.db file will br created on the first run and stores all users and block data.
+A chain.db file will be created on the first run and stores all users and block data.

 # Libraries that need to be installed

-- ecdsa  (use 'pip install ecdsa')
+- ecdsa  use:

+"pip install ecdsa"

 # A list of any shortcut commands that exist.

 'm' -- mint a block from the current txs pool

 'g' -- toggle on and off the AI transaction generation